 Half of them don’t have any type of savings.
 This is the exact reason why around 49% of Americans are stressed out when it comes to money statistics.
 The financial facts indicate that an unexpected illness can put people on the verge of bankruptcy.

-11. The total consumer debt was approximately $14 trillion in Q2 2019 consumer debt statistics confirm.
+11. Total consumer debt was approximately $14 trillion in Q2 2019, consumer debt statistics confirm.

-According to the New York Federal Reserve, debt has been steadily rising in recent years, including the four categories – auto, home, credit cards, and student loans.
+According to the New York Federal Reserve, debt has been steadily rising in recent years.

 - Home – total debt of $9.4 trillion